gayathriev07-svg/MASS/README.md

 ## 🧩 Problem Description

 Briefly describe the problem you are addressing.
+- Students often choose academic paths or careers without clear understanding of industry demands,required skill sets,or their own competency gaps.This disconnect between education choices and real-world expectations results in skill mismatch and employability challenges for graduates.
 Explain the background and why this problem is relevant.

 ---